Havertz gives Chelsea moment of joy after turbulent week

 But the Chelsea-Newcastle clash was always going to be the day’s standout game because of events off the pitch.

-Chelsea has been granted a special license to keep playing after Abramovich was sanctioned because of his ties to Russian President Vladimir Putin, halting his attempt to sell the club.
+Chelsea has been granted a special license to keep playing after Abramovich was sanctioned because of his ties to Russian President Vladimir Putin, halting his attempt to sell the club and preventing sales of merchandise and tickets.

 Havertz may have been fortunate to escape with just a yellow card for elbowing Dan Burn in the head in an aerial duel in the first half.
 In the end, his goal meant Chelsea escaped with a win that may quell talk of a full-blown crisis — for now.